florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Mobile Photo (M131)/M131 - Manual webshop add on Mobile Photo EN.md

 Below you find the functions that are implemented in the module:

--   Debtor management (consult, create and mutate debtors)
+-   Debtor management ®consult, create and mutate debtors)

 -   Offers (with the following media: Mail, WhatsApp, MailChimp, Push notification on app)